 A MESSAGE FROM MISSIONS

-Since we can't have the programs originally scheduled for 2020, your communion offerings are more important than ever to support our mission projects.
+Since we currently can't schedule programs for 2021, your communion offerings are more important than ever to support our mission projects.
 Thank you in advance for your continued support.